 8. Investigation procedure

-- they fall within the scope of this Policy; and
+- They fall within the scope of this Policy

 Whistleblower Governance Officers and other eligible recipients within MBS have unfettered access to independent advisors as required for the purpose of effectively carrying out their duties under this Policy.

 Generally, if an investigation is required, MBS will determine: